afifmazhar/ncaa_rankings/README.md

 **Goal of the Analysis:**

-The goal of this analysis is to create a 2022 March Madness bracket by utilizing multiple publically avaliable team rating systems.
+The goal of this analysis is to create a 2022 March Madness bracket by utilizing multiple publicly avaliable team rating systems.

 **Project Description:**